 F5 Advanced Web Application Firewall (WAF): Protects apps with behavioral analytics, proactive bot defense, and application-layer encryption of sensitive data.
 Defends against the most prevalent attacks against apps without requiring updates to the apps themselves.

-F5 Shape security: Leverages artificial intelligence and machine learning to defeat attackers and prevent fraud.
+F5 Distributed Cloud Bot Defense: Leverages artificial intelligence and machine learning to defeat attackers and prevent fraud.
 Protects web and mobile applications and API endpoints from sophisticated automation attacks that would otherwise result in large-scale fraud.